jekymin8232/-mcorpai-kr/README.md

 ## ⚠️ Pre-Deployment Notice

-> **Distributing an unaudited security tool to people under surveillance is not a neutral act.**
-> This project is currently **Pre-Deployment**.
-It is undergoing evaluation by the USAGM Open Technology Fund (OTF) Security Lab.
-Until independent audits and remediation cycles are fully complete and published, this tool must not be distributed to or relied upon by individuals in high-risk environments.
-Accountability begins with independent code verification.
+> This project is currently in the pre-deployment stage, having completed an independent security audit and all required remediation procedures.

 ---